Layr-Labs/incredible-squaring-avs/README.md

 Here is the response calculation logic, and it would be the place to change if you wanted to compute, for example, the cubed number instead.
 Note that the `Response` struct includes the number square because it's part of the `TaskManager` contract bindings, which should be modified too.

 After the ProcessNewTaskCreatedLog function, that response is signed (in [SignTaskResponse](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/operator.go#L396-L416)), and sent to the BLS aggregation service in the goroutine executing the [`SendSignedTaskResponseToAggregator()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/operator/rpc_client.go#L52).
-That function makes a call to the `ProcessSignedTaskResponse` method of aggregator (through rpc), that redirects the signed response to the BLS aggregation service.
+That function makes a call to the `ProcessSignedTaskResponse` method of aggregator (through RPC), that redirects the signed response to the BLS aggregation service.

 ### Aggregator